-After working with the gaming community for two years, Microsoft has just announced the Xbox Adaptive Controller, designed to allow players with limited mobility to play Xbox and PC games.
+After working with the accessibility advocates for two years, Microsoft has just announced the Xbox Adaptive Controller.
+It’s designed to allow players with limited mobility to play Xbox and PC games.
 This is a huge step forward for gaming accessibility, and means that millions more players will get to enjoy games!

 The controller is available exclusively through Microsoft now, but the pushing towards a more inclusive game space means we’ll hopefully be seeing other manufacturers embrace moving towards accessibility as well.